Automatically Change Group Membership Using Scripts

 $title = "%title%"

-After the replacement of the value references, this part of the script will look as follows:
+After replacing value references, the script will look as follows:

 $department = "Sales"